DavidRC-Projects/Rehab_Metrics/README.md

 * Prompts the user to enter a password.
 * Uses validate_password() for validation.
 * Continues prompting until a valid password is entered or the user types 'quit'.
+* Uses maskpass to hide the password when entered.

 validate_password(password)
 * Ensures the password is at least 6 characters long.